Arkoma/java-chat/README.md

 I have copied it for practice using java and IntelliJ IDE

-To see what this app does, clone it, complie it, and open localhost:4567 in two separate browser windows and watch the two "users" chat with each other.
+To see what this app does, clone it, complie it, and open localhost:4567 in separate browser windows and let your "buds" chat with each other.